Last updated: April 9, 2021

 Hopefully in the near future the vaccines will be approved for teenagers and children under the ages of 16, but in the early stages they have yet not been approved.

 In the early stages of vaccination around the world, different countries have started to establish streamline systems on how they will keep track of who has been immunized.
 Some countries will rely on their national data base, others will rely on the local data bases within their country and others are establishing their new record keeping systems.
 (WSJ)

 The race between rolling out vaccination and constructing record keeping systems seems to be contradicting, and it seems unlikely that these systems will be up and running before countries around the world have completed their vaccination phases.
 It has also been discussed how some individuals might be restricted to certain activities if they do not have prove of vaccination, depending on which country they live in.

 The biggest restriction that could affect individuals around the world, would be the travel restrictions based on immunization, meaning that a prove of vaccination would have to be provided in order to travel to certain countries.
 (CNN)

 To tackle these future problems a group of tech and healthcare giants have teamed up to carry out the Vaccination Credential Initiative.
-The group consists of companies such as Microsoft, Mayo Clinic, Salesforce and Oracle along side many others.
+The group consists of companies such as Microsoft, Mayo Clinic, Salesforce and Oracle alongside many others.
 The Initiative aims at developing a vaccination passport, in the form of an electronic document in an app, with a QR verification code.
-This initiative will not only be used for countries who will require vaccination documents, but also for airlines who will possibly require the same documentation.
+This initiative will not only be used for countries that will require vaccination documents, but also for airlines who will possibly require the same documentation.
 (Forbes)